ShiftLeftSecurity/traceleft/README.md

 ## Tests

-Test can be run with the following command:
+Test can be run using the testing script provided in `tests` directory:

 ```bash